Michael1388/ASP.NET-CMS-Web-Project/README.md

 ## Rental Histories - Create and Edit pages and functions
 Relevant files/folders: [Create.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Create.cshtml), [Edit.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Edit.cshtml), [Rent.css](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Areas/Rent.css), [JavaScript Query](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Scripts/Rent.js)

+I was then assigned to the Rental Histories section of the website where the CRUD (create, read, update, delete) components were addressed.
-I was tasked here with creating and styling the Create and Index pages of the Rental Histories section.
-I created the database model and a scaffold of the model to create the CRUD (create, read, update, delete) pages needed to continue building.
-I then created a Jquery script for flipping title text on the create/edit pages notes/damage input when checkbox changed.
-Each line item also included an "on hover" drop-down menu function to edit, delete or view the specific index database id item.
+Here the creatiion and styling of the Create and Index pages of the Rental Histories section was undetaken.
+I also completed the database model and a scaffold of the model to populate the CRUD (create, read, update, delete) pages needed to continue building.
+I then crafted a simple Jquery script for flipping the title text of the create/edit page input section of the notes/damage input when checkbox was changed.
+Each inventory item also included an "on hover" drop-down menu feature to edit, delete or view the specific index database id item.

 Below is an animated visual example of the Create and Edit pages and functionality I constructed followed by the corresponding code snippets.